 Carlo C. del Mundo, Vincent Lee, Luis Ceze, Mark Oskin

 Vincent T. Lee, Justin Kotalik, Carlo C. del Mundo, Armin Alaghi, Luis Ceze, Mark Oskin.
 "Similarity Search on Automata Processors" (Full Paper).
-To appear in International Parallel and Distributed Processing Symposium (IPDPS) 2017.
+International Parallel and Distributed Processing Symposium (IPDPS) 2017.
+[Link][Bibtex]

 Vincent T. Lee, Armin Alaghi, John P. Hayes, Visvesh Sathe, Luis Ceze.
 "Energy-Efficient Hybrid Stochastic-Binary Neural Networks for Near-Sensor Computing" (Full Paper).
 Design, Automation and Test in Europe (DATE) 2017.
 [Link][Bibtex]

-Vincent T. Lee, Carlo C. del Mundo, Armin Alaghi, Luis Ceze, Mark Oskin, Ali Farhadi.
-"NCAM: Near-Data Processing for Nearest Neighbor Search" (Full Paper - preprint).
-Available on arXiv, June 2016.
+Vincent T. Lee, Amrita Mazumdar, Carlo C. del Mundo, Armin Alaghi, Luis Ceze, Mark Oskin.
+"Application-Driven Near-Data Processing for Similarity Search" (Full Paper - preprint).
+Available on arXiv, July 2017.
 [Link][Bibtex]

 Vincent T. Lee, Carlo C. del Mundo, Eddie Yan, Armin Alaghi, Mark Oskin, Luis Ceze.
 "An Evaluation of Contemporary Heterogeneous Computing Platforms for Data Intensive Applications" (Short Paper).
 Fourth Workshop on Efficient Data Center Systems (EDCS), 2016 [PDF]